 What is a Star Name?

-With billions of stars in our galaxy alone, very few of them have commonly used names, such as the North Star.
+With billions of stars in our galaxy alone, very few of them have commonly used names, such as Polaris, the North Star.
 The vast majority of stars are referred to by telescopic coordinates or catalog numbers.
 These unnamed stars are available in our Star Catalog.
 Your star is only named once by us and it will remain exclusive to you in our catalog in perpetuity.

 What is a Star Catalog?